Learn how to create a custom lattice unit cell.

 1. Unit Cell Domain

-Let's take a closer look at the Unit Cell Domain before looking at the Body.
+Let's take a closer look at the Unit Cell Domain before looking at the Body or Graph.
 One method for defining the domain is to use the Bounding Box Chip which is a Property of the Implicit Body.
 This Bounding Box already matches the boundary of the Implicit and will create an exact fit for the Unit Cell.

 Another method is to define the Bounding Box separately by using the Bounding Box block.
 In the example below, the implicit is floating in the Unit Cell and is cut off by the Bounding Box.
 The space below it will be a part of the Unit Cell.